localtracker/pyrobe/README.md

 ^C

-Unique MACs:  1
+Unique devices:  1
-Successfully Exited!
-No log file written.
+Multiple probes for same SSID:  0
+Multiple probes from same MAC address:  0
+Log not written!
+Clean exit!
 ```
 By default, the script does not log any data.
-Specifying the "-l" option while initializing will output a log file that contains all recorded data.
+Specifying the "-l" option with the filename while initializing will output a log file that contains all recorded data plus the last seen time each device.
+If the log file of the same name already exists, PyRobe will overwrite the file.

 ```
-./pyrobe.py mon0 -l
+./pyrobe.py mon0 -l mylog

 1 ff:bb:ff:98:ff:b3 (Intel Corporate) <--Probing--> Wifi-xx

 ^C

-Unique MACs:  1
+Unique devices:  1
+Multiple probes for same SSID:  0
+Multiple probes from same MAC address:  0
 Log successfully written.
-Exiting!
+Clean exit!
 ```

 # The Idea